 - Medication: While there is no medication formally approved to treat ODD, various drugs may be used to treat some of its distressing symptoms, as well as any other mental illnesses that may be present, such as ADHD or depression.

 - Psychotherapy: Psychotherapy (a type of counseling) is aimed at helping the youngster develop more effective ways to express and control anger.
 A type of therapy called cognitive-behavioral therapy aims to reshape the child's thinking (cognition) to improve behavior.
 Family therapy may be used to help improve family interactions and communication among family members.
 A specialized therapy technique called parent management training (PMT) teaches moms and dads ways to positively alter their youngster's behavior.

 Outlook for Kids with Oppositional Defiant Disorder—

-Although it may not be possible to prevent OPPOSITIONAL DEFIANT DISORDER, recognizing and acting on symptoms when they first appear can minimize distress to the youngster and family, and prevent many of the problems associated with the illness.
+Although it may not be possible to prevent ODD, recognizing and acting on symptoms when they first appear can minimize distress to the youngster and family, and prevent many of the problems associated with the illness.
 Family members also can learn steps to take if signs of relapse (return of symptoms) appear.
 In addition, providing a nurturing, supportive, and consistent home environment with a balance of love and discipline may help reduce symptoms and prevent episodes of defiant behavior.